nhsconnect/ITK3-FHIR-eDischarge/pages/design/explore.md

 ## ITK3 Messaging Requirements ##

-- SHALL support HL7 FHIR version STU3
+- SHALL support HL7 FHIR STU3.
-- When using ITK and MESH SHALL Implement ITK Sender and/or Receiver Responsibilities as per [ITK Sender and Receiver Requirements ](..\explore_snd&rec_req.html)
+- SHALL Implement ITK Sender and/or Receiver Responsibilities as per [ITK Sender and Receiver Requirements ](explore_snd&rec_req.html).
-- Resources sent SHALL identify the CareConnect profile where a CareConnect profile is included in the bundle using the [FHIR Base Resource](https://hl7.org/fhir/resource-definitions.html#Resource.meta)
-- SHALL support XML format for all NHS Digital ITK interactions.
+- SHALL support the XML format for all NHS Digital document and message flows.

 ## FHIR Conformance ##

-- SHOULD declare a Conformance identifying the list of profiles and message bundles supported.
+Systems SHOULD declare a Conformance using the FHIR resource Capability Statement identifying the list of message definitions supported.